- About Us

 - Co-Principal Investigator, Teachers for the 21st Century: Recruiting, Mentoring & Placing Culturally Diverse Teachers, U.S. Department of Education, 1996-1999

-- Bezdicek, J., and García, G. E. (2012).
+- Bezdicek, J., García, G., Garcia, Georgia (2012).
 Working with preschool English language learners: A sociocultural approach.
-In B. Yoon and H-K Kim (Eds.), Teachers’ roles in second language learning: Classroom applications of sociocultural theory (pp. 171-188).
-Charlotte, NC: Information Age Publishing.
+Teachers’ roles in second language learning: Classroom applications of sociocultural theory.
+Information Age Publishing: Charlotte, NC.

-- García, G. E., McKoon, G., & August, D. (2008).
+- García, G., McKoon, G., August, D., Garcia, Georgia (2008).
 Language and literacy assessment.
-In D. August & T. Shanahan (Eds.), Developing reading and writing in second language learners: Lessons from the report of the National Literacy Panel on language minority Children and youth (pp. 251-274).
-NY: Routledge, Center for Applied Linguistics, and the International Reading Association.
+Developing reading and writing in second language learners: Lessons from the report of the National Literacy Panel on language minority Children and youth.
+Routledge, Center for Applied Linguistics, and the International Reading Association: NY.

-- García, G. E. (2001).
+- García, G., Garcia, Georgia (2001).
 A theoretical discussion of young bilingual children's reading (Preschool - Grade 3).
 National Reading Conference Yearbook, 50.